Kudaes/rust_tips_and_tricks/README.md

 Here you can see that first I store the output from the trait `default()` in a temporary variable `a`, and then I pass that variable's reference to the method `transmute()` in order to get a `PVOID`.
 This code will never experience the same erratic behavior commented before, so I recommend you to always add that extra line to your code.

 ## VCRuntime
-Many times you will recieve the error message "The code execution cannot proceed because VCRUNTIME140.dll was not found" at the time of running your binaries on other machines.
+Many times you will receive the error message "The code execution cannot proceed because VCRUNTIME140.dll was not found" at the time of running your binaries on remote machines.

 To fix this, you need to statically link this dll.
 First, add the following line to `Cargo.toml`:
 ```rust